dukeofharen/httplaceholder/docs/docs.md

 - Dark theme: turns the dark theme on or off.
 - Persist search filters on stubs and request screens: when this option is on, the filters on the stubs and is persisted between page navigations.
+- View the configuration HttPlaceholder was started with.

 # Tools and client libraries